core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * The client removes any Request-Hash options from the response, and inserts a Request-Hash option with the full request hash in their place.

-* The client verifies the response using the group mode of Group OSCORE, as defined in Section 8.4 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The client verifies the response using the group mode of Group OSCORE, as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.
 In particular, the client verifies the counter signature in the response, based on the 'kid' of the server it sent the request to.

 ### Deterministic Requests to Multiple Servers ### {#det-req-one-to-many}